mkingopng/go-ref-lights/README.md

 1. Health Check Mechanism
    - Status: Partially done.
-       - You’ve implemented logic that checks whether left, centre, and right are connected (and blocks timer starts if any are missing).
+       - You’ve implemented logic that checks whether left, center, and right are connected (and blocks timer starts if any are missing).
        - If you need a more thorough health-check flow (e.g. show a “Not ready” banner, notify meet directors, or auto-stop an active lift if a ref disconnects), that’s still a next-level enhancement.

 2. Referee Position Control